atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 V 7. •... ' *•
 V - r;
-When the maid' appeared — Where ■
-“is my brother said she, with «the ‘ most eager accents; ^
+When the maid' appeared — Where ■ is my brother said she, with «the ‘ most eager accents; ^
 * .■ ^ ' !■
 Gone, Madam.. '